kubernetes-sigs/lws/keps/257-Subgroup-leader-only/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->
 This KEP aims to extend the SubGroup feature by adding an API field that defines the type of Subgroup that will be created.
-The existing version will become "LeaderWorker", and a new type will be added to create a SubGroup that only includes the leader.
+The existing version will become "LeaderWorker", and a new type which will exclude the leader from any subgroup.

 ## Motivation